top of page

 It would be easy to conclude that Watts was fed a line of nonsense when he bought the carriage or was told “It’s just like the prince’s!” and misunderstood that it was the prince’s.

-While Bob Oliver doesn’t recall his grandfather discussing it, he has a vague memory of his mother mentioning the carriage’s royal provenance — so Watts may have honestly believed it once belonged to the prince.
+While Bob Oliver didn’t recall his grandfather discussing it, he had a vague memory of his mother mentioning the carriage’s royal provenance — so Watts may have honestly believed it once belonged to the prince.
 While a few other contemporary newspaper references to Watts’ previous vehicle exist, there’s only the single mention of this one.
 Frustratingly, the Cranbrook paper failed to elaborate on a statement that should have been as astonishing then as it is now.
 Pity that Ted Watts didn’t keep the original bills of sale and lading.

 Ed Salvail thinks it’s more likely the carriage was once part of a fleet of taxis operated by the Carlton Hotel in London.
 The item at right reveals they were painted black and pale yellow, already a common colour scheme for cabs.
 The Watts car is black and yellow.